ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-om3.md

 !!! tip
     To be able to resume each run from a previous state, the model must save restart files at the end of each run.
 To achieve this, the `restart_*` fields should be set as a divisor of the time period defined by the `stop_*` values.
 For long and stable runs, disk usage can be reduced by pruning older restart files as a _payu_ post-processing step.
 For details, see [Pruning model restarts](/models/run_a_model/run_access-om3/#pruning-model-restarts).

-For example, to run a configuration for 2 months and write restart files at the end of the run, set the following in the `~/access-om3/{{example_folder}}/nuopc.runconfig` file:
+For example, to run a configuration for 2 months and write restart files at the end of the run, set the following in the `nuopc.runconfig` file:

     CLOCK_attributes::
     ﻿     ...